dmondello/Movie_Trailer_Website/README.md

 Project: Movie Trailer Website
 ================================
-A python script to showin a web page my favourite movies
+A python script to show in a web page my favourite movies

 Required Libraries and Dependencies
 -----------------------------------

-Movie Trailer Website  project requires Python v2.7.9 installed
+Movie Trailer Website  project requires Python v 2.7.9 installed

 How to Run Project
 ------------------

-1. Download the source from Github and install it yourself
+1. Download the source or zip from [GitHub](https://github.com/dmondello/Movie_Trailer_Website)
 2. Unzip the downloaded .zip
-3. In Mac open Terminale and navigate to folder movie
+3. In Mac open Terminal and navigate to folder Movie_Trailer_Website
 4. launch: python entertainment_center.py

-Your default browser open the page of my favoutie movie
+Your default browser open the page of my favourite movies

 Extra Credit Description
 ------------------------
 1. Plot, Director, Genre, Year, my vote added to the Movie class
 2. Additional CSS3 to style and button to launch trailer
-3. Add link to IMdb page (Internet MOvie DataBase)
+3. Add link to IMdb page (Internet Movie DataBase)

 Miscellaneous